patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ## known issues
 The zigbee module crashes sometimes during the pollings.
 This is related to the polling rate, at a rate of 5 minutes (the APS standard) this almost never happens.
 Anyway, the system recovers that by resetting the zb module and restart the coordinator.
 This is done by a healthcheck that runs every 10 minutes.
 You can only notice this via the log and infopage where this is counted.

+## changelog ##
+As of version 8 the value of total energy is no longer comming from the inverter's register.
+Insteat all energy increases are stacked in a total energy value.
+This way that value is not sensitive to inverter resets that will happen in twilight or due to an eclips.